bevyengine/bevy-website/content/news/2022-04-12-bevy-0.7/index.md

 * Skeletal animation and mesh skinning
 * GLTF animation importing
 * Unlimited* point lights in a scene
-* Improved clustered forward rendering: dynamic/adaptive clustering, faster and more accurate cluster assignment
+* Improved clustered forward rendering: dynamic/adaptive clustering and faster cluster assignment
 * Compressed texture support (KTX2 / DDS / .basis): load more textures in a scene, faster
 * Compute shader / pipeline specialization: Bevy's flexible shader system was ported to compute shaders, enabling hot reloading, shader defs, and shader imports
 * Render to texture: cameras can now be configured to render to a texture instead of a window